SCOPE OF THIS CHAPTER

 - Details of any individual or team who must have their access denied;

-- When permission has been granted, the Team Manager must forward the approved Appendix 1 to the CYPD Support Team for action.
+- When permission has been granted, the Team Manager must forward the approved Appendix 1: Template for Locking Cases to the ICT Service Application Support for action.

 Unless specifically refused, the following teams will automatically be granted access to the locked record, System Support / JJ Team (asked for name) and the Emergency Duty Team (EDT).

-There are a limited number of occasions, where the information displayed in the lock notification could imply a child / young person’s physical location in the County or the referral reason based on the name / team within the notification message.
+There are a limited number of occasions, where the information displayed in the lock notification could imply a child / young person's physical location in the County or the referral reason based on the name / team within the notification message.
 If this is the case, the notification will be removed, and notes on who to contact held within the restricted area of the system.
-These instructions will explain to the CYPD system support team on who to contact.
+These instructions will explain to the ICT Service Application Support Team on who to contact.
 Examples include cases locked to the LADO (Local Authority Designated Officer) under the Allegation Management Procedure or adopted adults seeking birth records information.

 4.2 Short Term Access (24 Hours) by Non-Allocated Staff

 It is the responsibility of non-allocated staff to contact the named team manager to confirm when access to the locked case is no longer required.
-The named manager will inform the CYPD System Support by email.
+The named manager will inform the ICT Service Application Support by e-mail.

 4.3 Reviewing Locked Cases